meaniscule/digital-ocean-deployer/readme.md

 # Subdomain site

-This script aims to help site creation on your server via ssh a bit easier.
+This script aims to help you deploy your Meaniscule site Digital Ocean with ease and win.

 ## Requirements
 - Ubuntu 14.04 or higher (might work on older versions, but it hasn't be tested)